Skip to content

 }

-We loop trough the uList collection, and we increment the userCount variable if the user has a password.
+We loop through the uList collection, and we increment the userCount variable if the user has a password.

 Finally, we print a total of users with password just for the record.